codingfriend1/meanbase/readme.md

 - Install MongoDB
 		- **Mac** - `brew install mongodb`
 		- **Windows** - `choco install mongodb`
+- Mongoose is a little funny on windows
+		- `npm install bson`
 - In windows create the folder for the mongoDB databases and logs
 		- mkdir c:\data\db
 		- mkdir c:\data\log